-The aim of this study is to estimate the time of emergence of 30 fish and invertebrate species of interest (depleted species, species at risk, and commercially important species) within each of the existing and proposed MPA/OECM site boundaries in the draft conservation network design for the Scotian Shelf (Figure 1) under ten projections of future sea surface temperature.
+The aim of this study is to estimate the time of emergence of 30 fish and invertebrate species of interest (depleted species, species at risk, and commercially important species) within each of the existing and proposed MPA/OECM site boundaries in the draft conservation network design for the Scotian Shelf (Figure 1) under six projections of future sea surface temperature.
 Time of emergence overall should depend both on the emissions scenario (time of emergence is inversely proportional to the speed of warming) and the range of a species thermal niche, whereby those species with more restricted thermal niches are more likely to experience habitat shifts, and for those shifts to happen sooner.
-The idea of using the time of emergence in the planning of MPAs is novel and can be used to inform how the future effectiveness of MPAs and MPA Networks could change as species distributions and ecosystems shift.
-The importance of MPAs is great, and not only for the ocean’s biodiversity and ecosystems but also for human societies, which benefit from the nutrition and other ecosystem services the ocean provides.
+The idea of using the time of emergence in the planning of MPAs is novel and can be used to inform on how the future effectiveness of MPAs and MPA Networks could change as species distributions and ecosystems shift.
+This information may help MPA managers to prioritize sites for immediate designation and to identify sites that may require more adaptive management strategies due to predicted shifts in priority species distributions.
+The importance of MPAs is great, not only for the ocean’s biodiversity and ecosystems but also for human societies, which benefit from the nutrition and other ecosystem services the ocean provides.
 The overall productivity of the ocean impacts the entire world from humans to marine species to marine ecosystems and it must be properly protected.

 2.0.
 Methods